samt1803/eth-matchgame/README.md

 ```
 Now you can open the DApp in the browser with Metamask on localhost:8080.
 To use the locally hostes app with the contracts deployed on rinkeby just change the contracts address in the GameContractConnector.js file.
 See line 22.
+The address of the contract on the rinkeby network (0xc9d3b722372d7e82a3a4a131bbb26841bbf788f8) is also in the deployed_addresses.txt file.

 ## Play the game
 To actually play the game you need two accounts.